Li-Kane/cmnist-website/README.md

 _Sample of 25 images from the dataset_

 ## Model Summary
 Ultimately, the model was able to obtain 97.8% accuracy on the test set, with 99% accuracy on the training data.
-While the accuracy could be improved and previous models were able to obtain up to 99% accuracy on the test set, it was found that this model was the more reliable on user-drawn input.
+While the accuracy could be improved and previous models were able to obtain up to 99% accuracy on the test set, it was found that the 97.8% model was the more reliable on user-drawn input due to less overfitting.
 The model consists of ten layers, as summarized here:

 ```
 Model: "sequential_2"